aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/jwks.md

 ## Resource `SupportedOIDCProviders`

 A list of OIDC providers whose JWKs should be watched by validators.
-Maintained by governance proposals.
+Maintained by ce proposals.

 <pre><code><b>struct</b> <a href="jwks.md#0x1_jwks_SupportedOIDCProviders">SupportedOIDCProviders</a> <b>has</b> key